Direct Support Workforce

 About

-This page was created to showcase the work of the Rhode Island Statewide Workforce Initiative (RISWI), a collaborative partnership between Paul V. Sherlock Center on Disabilities / Rhode Island College, Community Provider Network of Rhode Island (CPNRI), Department of Labor and Training (DLT), Department of Behavioral Healthcare, Developmental Disabilities & Hospitals (BHDDH), Direct Support Workforce Solutions at the Institute on Community Integration at the University of Minnesota, as well as employers, those with lived experience, their families and direct support professionals (DSPs) who have the common goal of strengthening the workforce that provides support to people with disabilities to live the lives they choose.
+This page was created to showcase the work of the Rhode Island Statewide Workforce Initiative (RISWI), a collaborative partnership between Paul V. Sherlock Center on Disabilities / Rhode Island College, Community Provider Network of Rhode Island (CPNRI), Department of Labor and Training (DLT), Department of Behavioral Healthcare, Developmental Disabilities & Hospitals (BHDDH), Direct Support Workforce Solutions at the Institute on Community Integration at the University of Minnesota, as well as employers, those with lived experience, their families and direct support professionals (DSPs) who have the common goal of strengthening the workforce that provides support to help people live the lives they choose.

 Share your thoughts about the Direct Support Workforce page.